-I recommend eating a healthy balanced diet while you're in training for a triathlon.
-I'm not a fan of fad diets, or any diet that cuts out protein, fat or carbohydrate.
+We recommend eating a healthy balanced diet while you're in training for a triathlon.
+We do not recommend 'fad diets' or any diet that cuts out protein, fat or carbohydrate.

 Generally it's important to feed your training.
 Meaning you should eat more around the times you train.
 For example if you train in the morning, eat a little before you train (for example a banana) and then have a good-sized breakfast within 30 minutes of finishing.
 The same applies if you train at lunch or in the evening.
 You want to eat your biggest meals after your workouts and make sure you're not hungry before you start.
 This will help you recover quicker and maintain your energy levels.

 During a workout your carbohydrate stores will typically run out completely after 90 minutes (2 hours at most) of exercise.
 After this point you'll feel weaker and more tired.
 You'll train better and recover quicker if you're optimally fuelled throughout.

 Think of carbohydrate as your go-fast fuel and fat as a long-lasting slow fuel.